Electric bikes (e-bikes)

 |---|---|---|---|

-* A rider is able to travel faster than 25km/h by pedalling only, without any electric assist
+* A rider can travel faster than 25km/h by pedalling only, without any electric assist.

 | Components | Example | Regulation | Compliance |